btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 "Group work" often means
 to portion out a task into smaller subtasks and assign each person a small bit.
-But I think this approach is paradoxically suboptimal.
-Paradoxical, because surely working in parallel is faster than working serially?-- but in thought work, the bottleneck isn't raw execution speed.

 Also, I specifically use the term _pair work_ because I don't just mean pair _programming_---